gilcu2/music_metadata/doc/presentation.md

 - DB migrations: flyway because doobie compatible
 - Serialization: circe (typelevel )
 - Configurations: pureconfig (typelevel )
-- DB: H2 (in memory for development ), for production an scalable SQL server like PostgreSQL
+- DB: H2 (in memory for development ), for production a scalable SQL server like PostgreSQL
 - Scala: 2.13 most stable and used
 - Java: 21 Latest LTS